U.S. Department of State Seal

 See our Road Safety page for more information.

-Maritime Travel: Mariners planning travel to Thailand should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.
+Maritime Travel: Mariners and passengers planning travel to Thailand should check for U.S. Maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard Homeport website, and the NGA Navigational Warnings website.”

 For additional travel information